LidiaGr/Swift-piscine/day08/README.md

 # Swift-piscine DAY-08

 ## CocoaPods and CoreData
-During this day I created own CocoaPod framework.
+During this day I created own CocoaPod.
 Created 'Article' CoreDataModel and ArticleManager service to handle articles and store them in Persistent Storage.

 Learned: